 We offer two types of research grant: PhD studentships and project grants.
 These grants are available to UK-based researchers through open, national competition in our annual calls.

 Through both the studentships and the project grants, we are interested in funding mechanism-based research that addresses areas of large unmet need and demonstrates a clear pathway to clinical impact in one of our three priority areas:

 Research addressing the fundamental causes, mechanisms, diagnosis or treatment of primary tumours of the brain or spinal cord, and associated neurological complications.

 Headache and facial pain

 Research addressing the fundamental causes, mechanisms, diagnosis or treatment of headache and facial pain.

-The studentships are intended to enable outstanding graduates to gain the necessary skills and training to set them on course for the development of an independent career in neuroscience or neurology research or to support clinicians entering a clinical academic career pathway.
+The studentships are intended to enable outstanding graduates to gain the necessary skills and training to set them on course for the development of an independent career in one of our three priority research areas, or to support clinicians entering a clinical academic career pathway focused on one of these areas.

 Brain Research UK project grants provide funding for translational research projects under the three priority themes outlined above.
 The grants provide funding for the employment of research staff and the purchase of essential equipment and consumables for projects lasting up to three years.